batoul351/batoul/README.md

 - **Login Screen**
   Secure login with saved credentials and session management.

+- **Logout Functionality**
+  Users can securely log out, with token revocation handled on the backend and automatic redirection to the login screen.

+- **Password Reset via Email**
+  A recovery flow is implemented where users receive a verification code via email to reset their password safely.

 - **User Profile**
   View and edit personal information with real-time updates.